The University at Buffalo - Millard Fillmore College

 Academic Credit or Noncredit

 Students may choose to enroll in the Paralegal Studies program to earn academic credit or elect to enroll as a noncredit student without earning academic credit.
-In either case, the Paralegal Studies Certificate will be awarded to those successfully completing the program.
+In either case, the Paralegal Studies Certificate of Completion will be awarded to students successfully completing the program.

 Noncredit students: Paralegal Certificate courses are also available as noncredit courses to those individuals not interested in earning academic credit but wish to earn a Certiifcate of Completion from the University at Buffalo.
 Noncredit courses are designated with the course prefix of PLS.